Designed by doctors, shaped by you

 That includes:

-• Healthy eating tips tailored to your eating pattern (like emotional eating or automatic eating)
+• Healthy eating tips tailored to your unique eating pattern (like emotional eating or automatic eating)

-You can also buy doctor-approved protein shakes and bars through Hers to support your weight loss.
-Hers meal replacement bars and shakes are designed to support people taking weight loss medications.
+You can also buy doctor-recommended high-protein meal replacement shakes and bars through Hers to support your weight loss journey.
+Meal replacement bars and shakes through Hers are designed to support people taking weight loss medications.

 They may help you: